CluelessBiker/project5-red-crayon/README.md

 - CSS3
 - Javascript
 - Python
-- Django
 - SQL - Postgres

 ### Frameworks, Libraries & Programs Used
-- Google Fonts - for the font families:
+- Google Fonts : For the site fonts.
-- Font Awesome - to add icons to the social links in the footer element.
+- Font Awesome : To add icons to the social links in the footer & navigation sections.
-- GitPod - to create my html files & styling sheet before pushing the project to Github.
+- GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
-- GitHub - to store my repository for submission.
+- GitHub : To store my repository for submission.
-- Balsamiq - were used to create mockups of the project prior to starting.
+- Balsamiq : Was used to create mockups of the project prior to starting.
-- Am I Responsive? - to ensure the project looked good across all devices.
+- Am I Responsive? : To ensure the project looked good across all devices.
-- Favicon - to provide the code & image for the icon in the tab bar.
+- Favicon : To provide the code & image for the icon in the tab bar.
-- Adobe Photoshop - for photo editing
-- Django
-- React-Bootstrap
-- DrawSQL
-- ReactJS
+- Django : Used to build the backend database that serves as an API for the front-end project.
+- React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
+- DrawSQL : An interactive tool that allows for the creation of Database mock-ups so that we can visualise the relationships between models.
+- ReactJS : To build the components that would collectively form the front-end application.

 ## Components
 Several components have been implemented within this project that have been reused throughout the project: